Raey-Abera/phonebook/README.md

 A phonebook app built in React and Node.
-Allows users to add new contacts, update contacts, and delete contacts as needed.
+Allows users to add new contacts, update contacts, and delete contacts as needed and filter through their contacts.

 https://shrouded-stream-60826.herokuapp.com/